SELL YOUR LIFE INSURANCE POLICY

 Life Settlement Option has a team of experts that collects and builds your case, and presents it to a large number of life settlement providers in search of the most interested investors.
 We're looking for the highest bidder to take over ownership of your policy, and believe we have the best chance at getting you the most money in a settlement.

 If you're curious about the process and would like some feedback on the value of your policy, give us a call at 213.784.1481 to speak to a licensed broker, or use our life settlement calculator form that will help us provide an informal appraisal.
 If your policy qualifies for a life settlement, then we can begin with an application and start shopping it around to investors.
-We want you to get the most for your policy, but there is no obligation to accept the offers you receive.
+We want you to get the most for your policy, and there is no obligation to accept the offers you receive.

 Today, people are living longer than ever, and are finding it challenging to have to keep paying the premiums on their life insurance policy.
 They've spent years paying into it, the cost of insurance is increasing, and it's becoming harder to afford keeping the policy, but they don't want the policy to lapse.
 Life Settlement Option is here to help present you with options and determine if a life settlement is right for you.